AlexTasev/CeleraChemie-Angular-Project/README.md

 After registration and subsequent successful Login to the system, a registered user is authorized to access products related information.
 This includes detailed product information, a product catalogue and/ or price list available to download and used by the customer.
 The registered user could edit his account information at any time.
 If the customer decides that Celera-Chemie services are no longer required, the user profile could be permanently deleted on demand.
 The registered user is permitted to view the following sections:
 "Products" -> "Download Catalogue" -> "Visit Official Website"; "User Profile" -> "Edit Profile" / "Delete Profile".

 The guest user has access to general information about the company.
-The following pages are public and visible to any visitor on Celera Chemie Ltd. company web site : "Contacts", "About us", "Certificates", "Register", "Login".
+The following pages are public and visible to any visitor on Celera Chemie Ltd. company web site: "Home",  "Contacts", "About us", "Certificates", "Register", "Login".

 The application is built entirely on latest JavaScript technologies: Angular (client side) and node.js (server side).
 All rights of their respective owners are reserved.